jeremykenedy/konami-asteroids/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Konami Code Astroids with Pure Javascript
+# Konami Code Asteroids with Pure Javascript

 Use the Konami code to easily add a playable Astroids game to a page using the html as the game